Backup and recovery v5

 - Drop the PGD node using

-Replication origins must be explicitly removed with a separate step because they are recorded persistently in a system catalog, and therefore included in the backup and in the restored instance.
-They are not removed automatically when dropping the BDR extension, because they are not explicitly recorded as its dependencies.
+You must explicitly remove replication origins with a separate step because they're recorded persistently in a system catalog.
+They're therefore included in the backup and in the restored instance.
+They aren't removed automatically when dropping the BDR extension, because they aren't explicitly recorded as its dependencies.

-...and those created by PGD are easily recognized by their name, as in the example shown above.
+Those created by PGD are easily recognized by their name.

 If a physical backup was created with

 Some other backup methods might preserve replications slots, likely in outdated or invalid states.
 Once you restore the backup, use this to drop all replication slots:

 If you have a reason to preserve some slots,

 WHERE slot_name LIKE 'bdr%' clause, but this is rarely

 Never run this on a live PGD node.